radicallabsapp/development/Review/Privacy Policy.md

 (collectively, the "Services").
 By accessing or using the Services, you consent to the practices described in this Privacy Policy.

-Radical Labs platform is dedicated to the block chain game, Including but not limited to the business for goods or services, asset transactions and related services (hereinafter referred to as "the service").
-For description convenience, [Game] platform will be referred to as “we” or the other applicable forms of first-person pronouns in this agreement.
-This website is developed and constructed based on the ecological needs of Pi Network. for the convenience of expression, Pi Network will be referred to as "Pi" later.
-Pi Browser is a block chain application of Pi.
-Anyone who use Pi Browser to authorize Pi account name to log in [Game] platform can be registered automatically, then become to [Game] user.
-For more convenience, the User is referred to as "you" or any other applicable form of the second person pronoun. you and we are collectively referred to as the "both Parties" and individually as one party.
+Radical Labs platform is dedicated to the block chain game [^1], Including but not limited to the business for goods or services, asset transactions and related services (hereinafter referred to as "the service").
+For description convenience, [Game][^2] platform will be referred to as “we” or the other applicable forms of first-person pronouns in this agreement.
+This website is developed and constructed based on the ecological needs of Pi Network.
+For the convenience of expression, Pi Network will be referred to as "Pi" later.
+Pi Browser is a blockchain application of Pi.
+Anyone who uses Pi Browser to authorize their Pi account name to log in [Game] platform can be registered automatically, then become a [Game] user.
+For more convenience, the User is referred to as "you" or any other applicable form of the second person pronoun.
+You and we are collectively referred to as the "both Parties" and individually as one party.

 > **⚠️ We hereby kindly remind you:**
 > Please keep your Pi account properly.
 If you lose your Pi account, it means that you
 > also lose your account on [Game] platform, we will not ask you to fill in your Pi account
-> password and will not collect your account.
-When you log in to this website also means
+> password and will not collect your secret passphrase [^3].
+When you log in to this website, it also means
 > that you have agreed to Pi's user agreement and privacy policy.
-> password.

 ## Information We Collect
 1. **Usage Data:** We may automatically collect information about how you access and